A-bdullah-khan/Guess_The_Number_Game_Using_Python/README.md

 2) Ask the player for their name
 3) Give player 8 attempts to guess the number
 4) Provides hints if the guessed number is too high or too low
-5) Display a winning message if the number is guessed correclty
+5) Display a winning message if the number is guessed correctly
-6) Revelas the secret number if the player runs out of lives.
+6) Reveals the secret number if the player runs out of lives.